 Instead of being happy first, we try to find our happiness in others.
 We believe that the only way we can be happy is by making others happy.
 But we cannot be more wrong than this.
 How can we make others happy when we ourselves are hollow and empty?
 How can we light up others’ lives when our own lamps do not have any oil?

 But what is our oil?
 Our health is our oil.
 Our friends are our oil.
 Our favourite writer is our oil.
 Our favourite televison sitcom is Our oil.
 Our wardrobe, our music, our garden, our hobbies can be our oil.
 Our education or financial independence can be our oil.
 Even our salon time or nap time can be our oil.
 All these things have the power to make us happy and content.
-So I believe that happiness is our oil.
+So I believe that a bit of self-love and self- indulgence is our oil.